mattwilmott/terraform-provider-foreman/README.md

 ** Note, I am a sysops guy and have never touched golang in my life.
 I started this project to see if I could provision machines in foreman with terraform.

 ## What is Terraform
-Terraform is an orchestration tool that can be used to deploy and manage the lifecycle of cloud resources such as virtual machines, DNS records etc.
+Terraform is an orchestration tool that can be used to deploy and manage the lifecycle of cloud resources, virtual machines, physical machines, DNS records.
+Effectively, if you can code it you can provision it.
-That probably isn't giving it enough credit so check it out at https://terraform.io/
+You can find more information at https://terraform.io/

 ## What is Foreman
 Foreman (or more accurately TheForeman) is a Red Hat sponsored open source tool used to manage infrastructure in a Private Cloud.
 Foreman can provision for instance Docker instances, Virtual Machines in OpenStack or VMWare and it can even deploy to bare metal.
 Foreman ties into PuppetLabs Puppet infrastructure and provides ENC data regarding the servers it manages.
 Check it out at http://theforeman.org/